New universal operator approximation theorem for encoder-decoder architectures: Introduction

 \subsection{Notation}

 Given a metric $d$ on a set $\X$, we write $(\X, d)$ for the corresponding metric space.
 We sometimes omit $d$ in the notation.
-Given a metric space $\X$, the \textbf{open balls} of radius $r>0$ around some $x\in \X$ are denoted by $B_r(x)$.
-Their closure is written as $\overline{B}_r(x)$.
-Whenever the symbol $\K\in \{ \R, \C\}$ is used, it is meant that the according definitions or results are valid for both fields $\K=\R$ or $\K=\C.$ All vector spaces considered within this study are meant to be over the field(s) $\K$.
-For metric spaces $\X, \Y$, the vector \textbf{space of continuous functions} $\X \to \Y$ is denoted by $\CC(\X, \Y)$, whereas the subspace of bounded continuous functions is denoted by $\CC_b(\X, \Y)$.
+Given a metric space $(\X, d)$, the open ball of radius $r>0$ around some $x\in \X$ is denoted by $B_r(x;d)$.
+If there is no ambiguity in the choice of $d$, we write $B_r(x).$ The closed ball is written as $\overline{B}_r(x)$.
+Whenever the symbol $\K$ is used, it is meant that the according definitions or results are valid for both fields $\K=\R$ or $\K=\C.$ All vector spaces considered within this study are meant to be over the field(s) $\K$.
+For metric spaces $\X$ and $\Y$, we denote by $\CC(\X, \Y)$ the space of continuous mappings $\X \to \Y$, and by $\CC_b(\X, \Y)$ its subset of bounded continuous mappings.
+Whenever $\Y$ is a vector space, both spaces are regarded as vector spaces with pointwise addition and scalar multiplication.
 Finally, we denote the Euclidean norm on $\K^n$ as $\vert\cdot \vert$.
 Nevertheless, due to the equivalence of norms, also different choices of norms are possible throughout our study.
+The expressions $\vert \cdot \vert_1$ and $\vert\cdot\vert_\infty$ are used for the $\ell^1$- and $\ell^\infty$-norm, respectively.